BlueDi/Electronics-Warehouse/README.md

 |-- utils                       # utilities used for both client & server
 ```

-This project structure is organized by having feature-first approach in mind.

-Thus, for any new features (the page), try to keep it as feature-based folder in `./src/app/pages`.

-Things in common such as common styles or components can be kept in `./src/app/common` directory.

 #### More Info

 More detailed informations about the project on the [Project's Wiki](https://gitlab.com/ldso18-19/t4g3/wikis/home).